 The 2016/17 season saw another 'PB' performance, with the Reds fifth in the final standings and only missing out on the Championship play-offs by virtue of winning one game fewer than Doncaster Knights.
 The team reached the final of the B&I Cup as well, chartering two flights to Cork for the game with Munster 'A', which finished in an agonising 29-28 defeat.

-The 2018/19 has seen the Reds end the season in fourth place, the highest-ever finish in their seventh season in the Greene King IPA Championship.
+The 2018/19 saw the Reds end the season in fourth place, the highest-ever finish in their seventh season in the Greene King IPA Championship.